BOUNTY™ MADELEINE RECIPE

-Generously grease two silicone madeleine moulds with soft butter and place them on a baking tray.
+Generously grease three silicone madeleine moulds with soft butter and place them on a baking tray.
 You could also make this recipe in two and half batches.

 - Take the flour, baking powder, baking soda sachets and sift into a medium bowl.

-In the bowl of a stand mixer fitted with the whisk attachment, whisk flax eggs/free range organic eggs and both types of sugar together for 5 minutes until the mixture is pale and thick.
+In the bowl of a stand mixer fitted with the whisk attachment, whisk eggs and both types of sugar together for 5 minutes until the mixture is pale and thick.
 You can alternatively use a handheld electric or manual whisk.

 Meanwhile melt 120g of butter (plant or dairy) into a saucepan on a medium heat.
-Once melted pop on the lid and turn up the temperature to medium to high.
+Once melted pop on the lid and turn up the temperature to medium.
 Let the butter bubble for 1 minute or until it starts to look caramel in colour, then take off the heat and cool.
-This is called beurre noisette or brown butter.
+This is called beurre noisette or hazelnut butter.